 As a community activist and advocate, Veronica serves as Associate Director of the Compton Advocates Coalition, Board Member for the Compton Girls Club, a member of the CA 64th Assembly District Women’s Commission, and a community collaborator with the Yetunde Resource Center.
 She previously served on several School Site councils, Parent Teacher Associations, and African American Parent committees throughout Compton Unified School District.
 Veronica created TEDxComptonBlvd and the Intentional Healing Podcast to amplify the voices of Compton folx in order to change the narrative of how people view Compton residents.
 She recently received the Compton Champion award from the City of Compton and the Women’s Leadership award from the California State Assembly, 64th District.
 Veronica is dedicated to improving the mental health and socio-emotional wellness of her community, and utilizes all of her skills to do so.

-Ayana Shepherd is an Associate Clinical Social Worker who has worked in the human services field for over 20 years with varying populations.
+Ayana Shepherd is a Licensed Clinical Social Worker who has worked in the human services field for over 20 years with varying populations.
 Individuals that she has supported over the years include, at-risk youth, individuals in recovery, individuals with special needs, and individuals who have experienced trauma related to sexual assault.

 Ayana obtained her bachelor’s degree from San Diego State University in English with a Minor in Child and Family Development.
 As she began working with children in educational settings as an undergraduate, she recognized that she could be an educator and support youth in other ways outside of a classroom environment.
 It was her employment at a residential facility where her budding interest in social work began.
 After working and volunteering within multiple facets and with varying populations (at-risk youth, substance abuse and persons with developmental disabilities) within the social work realm, she went back to school to obtain her Masters in Social Work.
 Since obtaining her MSW, she has provided group therapy to youth in a residential setting, coordinates support services for individuals with developmental disabilities and provides training to professionals who collaborate with individuals with developmental disabilities where they work and live.